ibmresilient/resilient-community-apps/fn_res_to_icd/README.md

 icd_priority=<1-4>
 ```

-As a further testing of credentials, the developer may run command:
+For testing of credentials and icd endpoint, the developer may run the command:

 "resilient-circuits selftest"

 To verify that input credentials to icd dashboard are valid via an api call.
+A failing test here indicate that credentials are invalid or the endpoint is down.

 An incident on the resilient can be escalated to the icd desk by running the "Escalate to ICD" manual rule.
 An example incident is displayed below:
 ![screenshot](./screenshots/2.png)

 When the manual rule is pressed, a correpsponding ticket will be created on the ICD dashboard:
 ![screenshot](./screenshots/3.png)